 4. Vaping can cause a deadly lung disease.

-Vaping can cause an immediate risk to the lungs called e-cigarette, or vaping, product use-associated lung injury (EVALI), a dangerous, newly identified lung disease linked to vaping that has sent more than 2,800 people to the hospital and killed more than 60 people as of Feb.
-18, 2020.
+Vaping can cause an immediate risk to the lungs called e-cigarette, or vaping, product use-associated lung injury (EVALI), a dangerous lung disease that can lead to hospitalization and death.

 Symptoms are similar to that of the flu, ranging from shortness of breath and sore throat to fever and muscle aches, headaches and fatigue.
 However, victims do not have respiratory symptoms, and there is no indication of an infection on imaging studies, such as an X-ray.

-“This is clearly an immediate or short-term risk associated with electronic cigarette, and the average age (of the victims) was 23, and so this reflects the younger population’s use of electronic cigarettes and shows they are at risk,” Dr. Drummond says.
+“This is clearly an immediate or short-term risk associated with electronic cigarettes,” Dr. Drummond says.

 5. It’s too early to rule out other harmful side effects of vaping.